Kimmortal

-Kim Villagante, known professionally, Kimmortal, is a queer Filipino-Canadian musician, songwriter and visual artist based in Vancouver, British Columbia.
+Kim Villagante, known professionally, Kimmortal, is a queer Filipino-Canadian musician, singer-songwriter and visual artist based in Vancouver.

 Style

 Music

 Kimmortal is engaged with music genres such as rap, hip-hop, R&B, soul, indie-rock and experimental.
 Kimmortal released their first album Sincerity in 2014, and announced the release of their second album X Marks the Swirl in 2019.
 Their works deal with themes such as race, gender, identity, indigenous rights, personal growth and community building.
 Through their activities, they attempt to include diverse voices that they believe to be unheard or overlooked.
 Outside of musical activities, Kimmortal leads musical as well conversational workshops in which they open discuss ideas of gender, race, and First Nations issues associated with youth.

 Influences

 Kimmortal claimed to be inspired by artists including Princess Nokia, JB the First Lady, Future Star, Ziibiwan, Lido Pimienta, Megang, Missy D, Huali, Snotty Nose Rez Kids, Ostwelve, Ruby Ibarra, Witch Prophet and Leanne Betasamosake Simpson and her poetry+music project.
 Kimmortal addresses their parents' influence on their works.
 Kimmortal touches on their cultural background and represents their family's experience of immigration as part of the working class in Canada.
-In BeatRoute magazine, Kimmortal states their strength “comes from my mom, she has the most powerful voice and she’s 4’11…She’s definitely a part of me when I’m on stage.”
+In BeatRoute magazine, Kimmortal states their strength "comes from my mom, she has the most powerful voice and she's 4'11…She's definitely a part of me when I'm on stage."
 Also, In Cut From Steel, Kimmortal indicated the experience of marginalization of their father who struggled as an artist.
 Kimmortal describes that they are privileged to pursue their artistic career on the basis of their parents struggles and sacrifices.